selfcan/BlueGauge/README-en.md

 **Solution:**

+1. **Custom Bluetooth Name**：Shorten the length of the name by giving the Bluetooth name alias.

-1. Limit Device Name Length: Implement a character limit for device names that ensures they fit within the available space of the tray notification.
+2. **Limit Device Name Length**: Implement a character limit for device names that ensures they fit within the available space of the tray notification.
 This may require shortening longer names to prevent truncation.

-2. Hide Disconnected Devices: Consider not displaying disconnected devices in the tray notifications.
+3. **Hide Disconnected Devices**: Consider not displaying disconnected devices in the tray notifications.
 This approach would reduce clutter and ensure that only relevant information is shown, thereby preventing text overflow.

 ## Other Bluetooth battery display software